Chief Product Officer Tamar Yehoshua: How we use Slack at Slack

 A few weeks ago, I reached my one year anniversary at Slack.
 It’s hard to believe it’s already been a year.
 When I look back on my first months, one of the biggest changes for me after decades of working in email was learning to use Slack every day as my primary mode of communication.
-I had to learn a new tool and a new organisation, all at once.
+I had to learn a new tool, and a new organization, all at once.
 Once I got up to speed, it was rewarding and fun to see how Slack uses Slack.
-Every day I experience how working in channels makes information more transparent, lets our teams be more agile and helps me to stay connected with my colleagues in real time.
+Every day I experience how working in channels makes information more transparent, lets our teams be more agile and helps me stay connected with my coworkers in real time.

 With Slack currently operating as a 100% remote workforce, I’m relying on communicating in channels more than ever.
 As people all around the world navigate the transition to fully remote work, the need to stay connected to one another is a top-of-mind concern.
 This article is a peek into how my team at Slack uses Slack, much of which is increasingly relevant during these unique times.